Download PDF Version in Your Language:

 The following categories detail the various ways in which we may use or disclose your personal health information.
 For each category of uses or disclosures, we will give you illustrative examples.
 It should be noted that while not every use or disclosure will be listed, each of the ways we are permitted to use or disclose information will fall into one of the following categories.

 Your Authorization.
-In specific situations, Penn Dental Medicine will not use or disclose your PHI without you signing an authorization form.
+In specific situations, Penn Dental Medicine will not use or disclose your protected health information (PHI) without you signing an authorization form.
 This form will describe what information will be disclosed, to whom, for what purpose, and when.
 You have the right to revoke this authorization in writing, except to the extent we have already relied upon it.
 These situations include:

 Except as outlined below, we will not use or disclose your personal health information for any purpose unless you have signed a form authorizing the use or disclosure.